 This past month has been a smorgasbord of activities and I haven’t had many opportunities to take my camera out in the water.
-However, these last two weeks I have returned to La Paz, Mexico to pursue technical dive training with Luke Inman at Cortez expeditions.
-This type of diving is very new to me, and the extensive planning and theory required is very interesting.
+However, these last two weeks I have returned to La Paz, Mexico to pursue technical dive training with Luke Inman at Cortez Expeditions.
+This type of diving is very new to me, and the extensive planning and theory required is all very interesting.
 On some of these training dives I have taken out my camera, and it has been great practice for task loading to increase my subtidal capacity.

 I have loved diving in La Paz because there is a good mix of mega and macrofauna that have been fun to capture.
 I have been using the bayonet mounting system with the wet lenses quite a bit this trip, and it has become quite easy for me to switch out the lens.
 I love that I am able to switch between macro and wide-angle on one dive.
-For example on this one dive I was able to get some great wide-angle shots of the sea lions at Los Islotes, and then get some cool macro shots as well!
+For example, on this one dive I was able to get some great wide-angle shots of the sea lions at Los Islotes, and then get some cool macro shots as well!

 As I increase my subtidal skillset, I also aim to increase my scope and proficiency with my camera system.
 As I have been learning throughout this year, the applications of underwater documentation are limitless, and being comfortable using a camera in any situation will be very useful!